brazil-data-cube/stmetrics/docs/installation.rst

 Install dtaidistance package
 ----------------------------

 The dtaidistance package is a key factor of stmetrics.
 However, due to some issues, windows users need to compiled and install directly from source.
+This was tested with version 1.2.2. **Make sure that you have numpy and cython already installed!**

-* Download the source from https://github.com/wannesm/dtaidistance
+* Download the source from https://github.com/wannesm/dtaidistance/archive/v1.2.4.zip
-* Compile the C extensions: ``python3 setup.py build_ext --inplace``
+* Compile the C extensions: ``python setup.py build_ext --inplace``
-* Install into your site-package directory: ``python3 setup.py install``
+* Install into your site-package directory: ``python setup.py install``

 This requires OpenMP to be available on your system.
 If this is not the case, use: